-The Haifa program is a USAC partnership program.
+The Haifa program is a USAC Partnership Program.
 Learn more about on-site program elements and the city itself below.

 Haifa is a beautiful city, set on the Mediterranean Sea on the slope of Mount Carmel.
 Israel’s foremost port city, it plays a major role in the nation’s economy and is a center for high tech research and industry.
-Its 17 kilometers of beaches host excellent surfing and sailing conditions and nature trails, bicycle paths, wildlife reserves, and Carmel National Park beckon for outdoor enthusiasts.
+Its nearly 11 miles of beaches host excellent surfing and sailing conditions and nature trails, bicycle paths, wildlife reserves, and Carmel National Park beckon for outdoor enthusiasts.
 The city’s historical and cultural riches include museums, film and music festivals, an internationally acclaimed symphony orchestra, theatre, and numerous cinemas, discos, restaurants, and pubs.
 It provides easy access to other parts of Israel, with Tel Aviv, Jerusalem, and Ben-Gurion Airport all less than two hours away.

 In addition to Haifa’s vibrant Jewish community, its cultural and religious mosaic includes many churches and mosques.
 Haifa is also host to the center for the Baha’i faith and to Israel’s only Ahmadi Muslim community.
-The Ahmadiyya is an Indian sect of Islam, founded in the late nineteenth century, which promotes peace among nations and opposes religious coercion.
+The Ahmadiyya is an Indian sect of Islam, founded in the late 19th century, which promotes peace among nations and opposes religious coercion.
 Their large mosque houses a prayer hall and a first-floor exhibit of their history and significant contributions.
 An UNESCO World Heritage Site, the Baha’i World Centre is an expansive complex of gardens centered around the gold-domed Shrine of the Bab.

 Discover more about Israel through some of their top TV shows and movies:

 Semester: 3.0 GPA

 Honors courses: 3.2 GPA